 - You may not have the right kind of business insurance.

-The world of commercial property insurance can be complicated, it’s no wonder business owners don’t know if they’re covered for theft until it’s too late.
+The world of commercial property insurance can be complicated.
+It’s no wonder business owners don’t know if they’re covered for theft until it’s too late.